Call on 07403 896800

 I would really encourage you to question your motives for choosing a plant-based diet and if there’s some deep down belief along the lines of “if I eat a plant-based diet I’ll look the way I’ve always wanted to” then maybe hold off on making restrictions to your diet until you’ve worked on removing diet culture from your life.
 You can always come back to a plant-based diet in the future!

 A good question to ask yourself is - if eating a plant-based diet increased your weight, would you keep it up?

-I’d also definitely someone who wants to follow a plant-based diet but is feeling deprived to loosen up on how strict you are.
+I'd also definitely encourage someone who wants to follow a plant-based diet but is feeling deprived to loosen up on how strict they are.
 You can have a more environmentally friendly diet and also eat meat or eggs or dairy occasionally – it doesn’t have to be all-or-nothing.
 You can also benefit the environment in others way too – for example by walking instead of driving when you can, taking less flights, recycling, turning the heating down, buying second hand clothes etc etc.